As the movement to declutter continues to pick up steam, some people are taking a bigger step — experimenting with minimalism.

 - Learn to say no. Leo Babauta, a well-known minimalist behind the Zen Habits blog, recommends that you find strategies to say “no” more often.
 Struggling to find time to clean?
 Maybe you’re overextended.
 This exercise helps you identify what is truly important to keep on your calendar — and what you can cut free (with a sigh of relief).

 - Break it down.
 Trying to go minimal all at once may be overwhelming and lead to failure.
 Instead, segment portions of your life — or home, even room by room — to minimalize.
 Learn what level of minimalism you are able to accept.

 - If you already have it, don’t buy it.
 Do you really need another pair of shoes?
 Are you going to eat those 17 jars of spaghetti sauce?
 Are you really going to read that hardcover you’ve been flipping through at the book store?
 If not — and be honest with yourself! — don’t buy it.
 This is a great money-saving tip, as well.

 The path to minimalism can be difficult and may not be for everyone.
-If you want to minimize (or at least simplify) your home without necessarily consigning a lifetime’s worth of beloved and valuable possessions to a landfill, Uncle Bob’s can help.
+If you want to minimize (or at least simplify) your home without necessarily consigning a lifetime’s worth of beloved and valuable possessions to a landfill, Life Storage can help.